Anti-corruption & Governance

 To help achieve this Sustainable Australia Party will:

-• Enable Swiss-style binding citizen-initiated referenda and plebiscites upon the parliament or council receiving a petition containing the signatures of at least five per cent or more of the total of all electors.
+• To ensure that power ultimately rests with the people, enable Swiss-style binding 'citizen-initiated referenda' (direct democracy) upon any parliament receiving a petition containing the signatures of at least five per cent or more of the total of all electors.
+A referendum or plebiscite is a a general vote by voters on a single political question that has been referred to them for a direct decision.

-• Ban all political donations from the following industries:
+• Ban all political donations and financial contributions from the following sources:

 • Property developers

-• Any other industries demonstrated to have a corrupting influence on democracy (as determined by an independent federal corruption commission enquiry or similar process)
+• Any other industries demonstrated or perceived to have a corrupting influence on democracy (as determined by an independent federal corruption commission enquiry or similar process)

 "While Australians were distracted last week by Melbourne’s lockdown ending and the final days of the Queensland and United States elections, both major parties joined forces in federal parliament to weaken political donations laws.
 This will make it easier for federal politicians to accept secret donations from property developers."
 The Conversation